aherkel09/ProExl/README.md

 python setup.py bdist_msi
 ```
 (If you are using Mac OS or Linux, consult the [cx\_Freeze Documentation][cx_link])

+3. Copy the tcl8.6.dll and tk8.6.dll files from your tcl folder and paste them in the win32.exe folder.
-3. Create a shortcut to ProExl.exe or pin it to the start menu for easy access.
+4. Create a shortcut to ProExl.exe or pin it to the start menu for easy access.
-4. Run the program, follow the prompts and enjoy!
+5. Run the program, follow the prompts and enjoy!

 ### If you experience any issues with the software, please contact me via my email on my Github profile.